 As long as you successfully meet the critical tracking course requirements, you will be admitted to UF without having to reapply.
 However, if you do not remain in the program but you still wish to pursue a degree at UF, you will have to reapply to UF as a transfer student once you complete the traditional transfer requirements at SCF.

-Yes!
+Yes.
 Pending successful completion of critical tracking courses, the courses taken at SCF will be applied to your UF degree.
-The courses taken at UF will be shared with SCF so that you will be awarded you’re A.A. degree from SCF.
+The courses taken at UF will be shared with SCF so that you will be awarded your A.A. degree from SCF.

 Students in tracks that do not have a summer semester built in can take courses during the summer in order to move faster through the program.
 Students may also have the opportunity to begin courses before the first fall semester.

 Students will have advising available to them from both SCF and UF.
-A dedicated academic advisor from both SCF and UF work closely together to provide the most appropriate academic guidance to students in this program.
-In addition to these advisors, once students are admitted to UF, they will have access to the academic advisors and career coaches in the HWCOE Center for Student Excellence.
+Dedicated academic advisors from both SCF and UF work closely together to provide the most appropriate academic guidance to students in the program.
+In addition, once students are admitted to UF, they will have access to the academic advisors for their major.

-After your first fall semester, you will take one UF online course in the first spring and if needed, in the second fall semester.
-During your first spring semester, you will enroll in UF’s Fundamentals of the New Engineer.
+After your first fall semester, you can take one UF course online (Fundamentals of the New Engineer) in the first spring.
 If needed, you will work with your advisors to find the most appropriate UF course to enroll in for the second fall semester.
-With the approval of your advisor and contingent on your critical tracking progress, you may be able to take other UF courses offered by distance learning.
+With the approval of your advisor and contingent on your critical tracking progress, you may be able to take other UF courses offered online.

 You will need to either submit or adjust your FAFSA to include the FAFSA codes for both UF (001535) AND SCF (001504).